bwks/grifter/README.md

 a `Vagrantfile` with the guest variables taking precedence over the group variables.

-This means you can have a much more succinct guests variable file by reducing a lot of duplication.
-Here is an example of a reduced guest variable file.
+This means you can have a much more succinct guests file by reducing a lot of duplication.
+Here is an example of a simplified guest file.
+The values from the `arista/veos` guest type in the `guest-defaults.yml` file will be used to fill in the parameters for the guests.

 ```yaml
 sw01: